🎧 Real entrepreneurs. Real stories.

 A good financial dashboard should compare two crucial streams of data:

-• Your actual, real-time performance numbers
+• •Your actual, real-time performance numbers

-• Your business plan forecast
+• •Your business plan forecast

 This comparison is powerful.
 After all, financial data without context doesn’t really tell you much.
 Your forecast represents what you’d hoped to accomplish—in essence, it tells you what success looks like.
 And then, your actuals tell you whether you were successful in reaching those goals.
 With a tool like LivePlan, you can even automate the process of bringing your forecasts up to date.

-Incidentally, if you haven’t already developed a forecast for your business, now’s the time to do that.
+Incidentally, if you haven’t already created a financial forecast for your business, now’s the time to do that.
 It’s important here to differentiate strategic forecasting from the typical annual budgeting process.
 When you’re building a dashboard for your business and you set revenue targets to reach, you’re building a strategic forecast.
 The annual budget is different—that’s more about setting spending boundaries.

 Both are important but remember: Your forecast defines what success looks like.